nikumar1206/puff/README.md

   - Allow users to use their own time format.
 - Middlewares
   - Some sort of Session Middleware/Authentication Middleware?
 Potentially both?
   - Panic Handler?
-(Wrap panics into 500)
+(Wrap panics into 500) ✅
+  - Allow configuration of middleware settings.
+When adding middlewares, they can pass a config.
+Current middleware style will be default.
   - Allow attaching middlewares to routers (far future)
 - Fixes
   - Remove router name and add "tags" instead